Alcala, Cagayan

-It is the birthplace of Senator Melecio Arranz of 1st Senatorial District of the Philippines.
+It is the birthplace of Senator Melecio Arranz of the 1st Senatorial District of the Philippines.
 It is also the home of the Saint Philomene Church, regarded as the widest church in the Cagayan Valley.

 History

 The indigenous tribes of the Ibanag people were the first settlers of modern-day Alcala.
 They called the area Fulay, literally meaning red, in its reference to the distinct red color of its soil.
 After two centuries of Spanish rule, Fulay was formally proclaimed as a township on 20 July 1789.
 However, it was not until 1843 when it was renamed Alcala, in honor of Governor General Francisco Paula de Alcala.

 Geography

 Alcala is situated 39.01 km from the provincial capital Tuguegarao, and 524.16 km from the country's capital city of Manila.

 Barangays

 Alcala is politically subdivided into 25 barangays.
 Each barangay consists of puroks while some have sitios.